Call: 020 71831049

 Book an Appointment

-Gynae Clinic in London specialises in the fitting and removal of intrauterine contraceptive devices (IUDs), also known as “coils”.
+Gynae Clinic specialises in fitting intrauterine contraceptive devices (IUDs), also known as “coils”.
 Coils are a safe and reliable method of contraception for women of all ages - it should however be noted that they do not prevent ectopic pregnancy.
-Once the small device ( contraceptive coil ) inserted, it can stay inside the womb for 5-10 years.
-Our experience private gynaecologist also fit IUDs as a form of emergency contraception up to five days after unprotected sex.
+Once the small device is inserted, it can stay inside the womb for 3-5 and 5-10 years.
+At our private clinic we offer coil fitting in London by experienced gynaecologist.

 Broadly, two types of contraceptive coils are available: